quacksouls/lyf/doc/decide.md

 > gives you an integer between 0 and 6, inclusive, that represents the current
 > day of the week.
 The number 0 means Sunday, 1 corresponds to Monday, 2
 > represents Tuesday, etc. Write a program to convert the result of the above
 > line of code into the corresponding day of the week.
+If the current day is
+> Friday, output the string `"Fish and chips"` to the terminal.
+However, if the
+> current day is Saturday, output the string `"Caturday, meow"` to the terminal.

 <!-- ====================================================================== -->